4 Billboard Analysis

 4.6.3 Render your second quest

-This would be a good time to again Render your notebook so you can see what the output will look like.
+This would be a good time to again Render your notebook so you can see what the output looks like.
 Look through that output, checking your headlines and such.
 Clean up any problems you might see.

 4.7 Song the longest at No. 1